brown-ivl/brown-ivl.github.io/blogs/bittersweet.md

 In fact, there is a flavor of sweetness to the lesson: an exciting opportunity to re-examine what our community thinks of as fundamental problems, representations, data, and techniques—and how they can co-exist in a world where leveraging computation is the most effective path.
 Perhaps the ideas that emerge from this re-examination will help us solve dexterous manipulation, general 4D spatial intelligence, or efficient continual learning.

-At Brown IVL, we are really excited about what’s to come and curious to listen to hear from others.
+At Brown IVL, we are really excited about what’s to come and curious to hear from others.
 We are co-organizing the <a href="https://ivl.cs.brown.edu/4dworldmodels/" target="_blank">4D World Models workshop</a> at CVPR which could offer a venue for further discussion and debate.

 *Thanks to Rahul Sajnani, Aashish Rai, Arthur Chen, Rao Fu, and Sudarshan Harithas for their feedback on this post.*